oleg-shilo/cs-script.vscode/README.md

 Execution, debugging and editing C# code that targets .NET and Mono (no .NET Core required).
 <hr/>
 Note this extension depends on "ms-vscode.mono-debug" and "ms-vscode.csharp".
 Thus if these extensions are installed/function incorrectly please log error reports at their web sites.

+Please be aware that currently the extension does not provide its own _Intellisense_ functionality and instead relies on VSCode built-in _Intellisense_ engine OmniSharp.
+See **_Enabling C# IntelliSense_** section below for the instructions on how to activate _Intellisense_ for a loaded C# file.
 <hr/>
 Currently VSCode support for C# is heavily oriented on development for .NET Core (e.g. ASP.NET Core).
 This imposes serious limitations on developers who is developing for desktop and server using C#.
 This project is aiming for filling this gap.